javascript-tutorial/en.javascript.info/2-ui/1-document/15-size-and-scroll/article.md

 To show elements at arbitrary places in the page we should:

 1. First, know CSS positioning.
-2. Second, know how to handle "geometrical" properties in Javascript.
+2. Second, know how to handle "geometry" properties in Javascript.

 [cut]